GetHoomi/hoomi-sdk-android/README.md

 In order to use Hoomi login, you must allow Hoomi to pass data to your app.
-Your app can accomplish this by handling a specially-crafted URL, which allows the browser or Hoomi app to redirect back to your application after a user authorizes the app.
+Your app can accomplish this by handling a specially-crafted URL, which allows the browser or Hoomi app to redirect back to your application after a user authorizes your app.
 The Hoomi SDK provides a built-in `Activity` that can be used to handle this redirect, requiring only a small amount of configuration in your `AndroidManifest.xml` file.

 To define a redirect handler for your application, you should choose a custom URL scheme and prefix.
 We